Shoreline Clean Ups & Adopt a beach programs

 - All groups and individuals unless other wise informed, should meet at the Berkeley staging area located behind the Seabreeze Market at the corner of University and Frontage Rd.
 Here, everyone needs to sign waivers, receive safety information, and get directions to the various clean-up locations.

-- At this point, turn in your tally cards at the main staging area and show us your most unusual items for judging.
-Each person who turns in the completed data card will get a ticket to be part of our raffle, which starts by 12:15.
+Noon: Cleanup Ends!
+At this point, turn in your tally cards at the main staging area and show us your most unusual items for judging.
+Each person who turns in the completed data card will get a coupon for a free meal at Chipotle, ticket to be part of our raffle, which starts by 12:15.
 Great Items are donated by local merchants- If you would like to donate, let us know.

 Berkeley coordinates with the cities of Albany and Emeryville to clean up the 14 1/2 mile stretch along the East Bay shoreline.